ooni/ooni.org/content/post/web-ui-post.md

 ![Screenshot](/post/wui-screenshots/wui-14.png)

-To *only* view the results for the URLs that presented network anomalies, click **Toggle anomalous**.
+To *only* view the results for the URLs that presented network anomalies, click **Hide normal**.

 ![Screenshot](/post/wui-screenshots/wui-15.png)

 To view the collected data illustrating how and why the testing of a specific URL presented network anomalies, click **View measurements**.
-Below we illustrate an example where pornhub.com appeared to be censored.
+Below we illustrate an example where casino.com appeared to be censored.

 ![Screenshot](/post/wui-screenshots/wui-16.png)